dsa-ou/algoesup/src/docs/writing.md

 You should **lint** your code, which means to check it for style violations.

 #### Code style
-Our library support `ruff`, the fastest Python linter.
+Our library supports `ruff`, the fastest Python linter.
 To turn it on, write the following after loading the `algoesup.magics` extension.
 ```python
 %ruff on